ldemailly/go-scratch/tfonts/README.md

 or 1 of the special arguments
         tfonts {help|envhelp|version|buildinfo}
 flags:
-  -autoplay duration
+  -all
+         Show all font variants (default is only the first found per file) -autoplay duration
          If > 0, automatically advance to next font after this duration (e.g. 2s, 500ms)
   -color string
-        Single text color, if empty use random colors -fontdir string
+         Single text color, if empty use random colors -font path
+         Font path to use instead of showing all the fonts in fontdir -fontdir path
-        Directory containing font files (default "/System/Library/Fonts") -gray
+         Directory path containing font files (default "/System/Library/Fonts") -gray
          Use grayscale
   -mono
          Use monochrome (1-bit) color
-  -quiet
-        Quiet mode, sets loglevel to Error (quietly) to reduces the output -rune string
+  -rune rune
          Rune to check for in fonts (default: first rune of first line) -seed int
          set fixed seed, 0 is random one
-  -size float
+  -size points
          Font size in points (default 36)
   -truecolor
          Use true color (24-bit) instead of 256 colors (default true)
 ```